Stormy Daniels Gets Cease-and-Desist Letter After Interview Revealing She Was Threatened to Keep Quiet

 Blakely also sent a cease-and-desist letter demanding that Daniels and Avenatti stop “making any further false and defamatory statements” about his client Cohen.

-In the letter, obtained by The New York Times‘ Maggie Haberman and other media outlets, Blakely further demands that Daniels and Avenatti “retract and apologize to Mr. Cohen through the national media for your defamatory statements on 60 Minutes, and make clear that you have no facts or evidence whatsoever to support your allegations that my client had anything whatsoever to do with this alleged thug.”
+In the letter obtained by PEOPLE, Blakely further demands that Daniels and Avenatti “retract and apologize to Mr. Cohen through the national media for your defamatory statements on 60 Minutes, and make clear that you have no facts or evidence whatsoever to support your allegations that my client had anything whatsoever to do with this alleged thug.”

 Avenatti dismissed the letter in an interview with CNN on Monday, saying “we’re just getting started” with revelations.
 He said he did not believe police were investigating the alleged threat against Daniels but added, “I think they should, I think it’s a serious matter.”